Jack Kornfield, Buddha's Little Instruction Book

 Psychedelic Integration, Ketamine-assisted psychotherapy and psilocybin facilitation.

-I am a Licensed Marriage and Family Therapist (LF61224906) in Washington and Oregon (#T2007).
+I am a Licensed Marriage and Family Therapist (LF61224906) in Washington and Oregon (T2007).
 I have a masters degree in Marriage, Couples, and Family Therapy, with a specialization in addictions, from Lewis & Clark Graduate School.
-My training involved a systemic lens, meaning looking at how we interact with all of our relationships: personal, social, cultural, and with the globe.
+My training involved a systemic lens, meaning looking at how we interact with all of our relationships: personal, social, cultural, and ecological.
 I'm drawn to Buddhist and transpersonal psychology, and the Internal Family Systems (IFS) and Emotionally-focused Therapy (EFT) models.
 I am a certified EMDR clinician as well.

 Outside of clinical work, I'm an adjunct professor of counseling at Lewis & Clark Graduate School, and I'm on the Board of Directors of the Synaptic Institute.
 Synaptic is dedicated to providing low cost psychedelic clinical care and training for Oregon patients.
 I am a trained and licensed facilitator within Oregon Health Authority's legal psilocybin program.